Druckfrisch/Book Presentation: The New Politics of Regionalisms. Perspectives from Africa, Latin America and

 Prof. Dr. Heidrun Zinecker (SFB 1199 & Institute of Political Science, Leipzig University, Germany)

 Heidrun Zinecker is professor for International Relations at the Institute of Political Sciences at Leipzig University, Germany.

 Frank Mattheis is a senior research fellow at the Centre for the Study of Governance Innovation (GovInn) at the University of Pretoria, South Africa.

 Dr. Antje Dietze (SFB 1199, Leipzig University, Germany)

-Antje Dietze is a senior researcher in the Collaborative Research Centre (SFB 1199): “Processes of Spatialization under the Global Condition” at the University of Leipzig, Germany.
+Antje Dietze is a senior researcher in the Collaborative Research Centre (SFB 1199): “Processes of Spatialization under the Global Condition” at Leipzig University, Germany.

-Thomas Plötze (U Leipzig / Institute of Political Science, Germany)
+Thomas Plötze (Institute of Political Science, Leipzig U, Germany)

-Thomas Plötze is a research associate at the Institute of Political Science at the University of Leipzig, Germany.
+Thomas Plötze is a research associate at the Institute of Political Science at Leipzig University, Germany.

-Dr. Jon Schubert (U Leipzig / Centre for Area Studies, Germany)
+Dr. Jon Schubert (Centre for Area Studies, Leipzig U, Germany)

-Jon Schubert is a postdoctoral research fellow at the Global and European Studies Institute and the Centre for Area Studies at the University of Leipzig, Germany.
+Jon Schubert is a postdoctoral research fellow at the Global and European Studies Institute and the Centre for Area Studies at Leipzig University, Germany.